KevinDigital/BigRedHacks/README.md

 A game by Kevin Li, Justin Tran, and Edwin Ma

-All backgrounds, character models, and art designs were created from scratch.
+All game logic, backgrounds, character models, and art designs were created from scratch in less that 24 hours.

 To run this game, make sure you have the PyGame library installed.